-CD R114-Programs for School-Age Children 3 units 3 hours lecture weekly
+CD R114-Programs for School-Age Children 3 units

 Course covers programs for the out-of-school care of school-age children with a focus on the characteristics of quality care.
 Methods of fostering emotional, intellectual, physical and social development will be explored.
 Program planning skills and program ideas will be covered.
 This course meets state licensing regulations for working with school-age children.
 (2)